mne-tools/mne-python/doc/glossary.rst

-        Due to the common neuroimaging practice of placing fiducial objects on anatomical landmarks, the terms "fiducial", "anatomical landmark" and "cardinal point" are often (erroneously) used interchangably.
+        Due to the common neuroimaging practice of placing fiducial objects on anatomical landmarks, the terms "fiducial", "anatomical landmark" and "cardinal point" are often (erroneously) used interchangeably.

     first_samp
         The :attr:`~mne.io.Raw.first_samp` attribute of :class:`~mne.io.Raw`